michalstruck/adopt-a-pet/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) Adopt-a-pet is a web app I started building while following Intermediate React v3 course on Frontend Masters (thanks to github student pack).
 Since finishing the course, I rebuilt many parts of the app and added my own features.

+A short description of my additions/modifications:

+- every component typed with adherence to current best practices,
+- wrote react class components, then rewrote them to function components,
+- added an animated expandable menu using compound components pattern,
+- created an error boundary,
+- created several custom hooks which helped code readability,
+- used ContextAPI for global themes, expandable menu internal logic

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With